How to Embed Background Video Without Wrecking Speed or Accessibility

 Why (and When) to Use Background Video

-- Good fits: product ambiance, subtle b-roll, texture behind headlines.
+- Good fits: subtle b-roll, product ambiance, texture behind headlines.

 Semantic, Accessible Markup Scaffold